 Uses and Pharmacology

 Clinical studies have been conducted to describe the pharmacokinetics of topical progesterone, with most studies finding major increases in salivary progesterone and only moderate increases in serum progesterone levels.
-Wide variations in measured progesterone levels are also a feature of these studies.1, 6, 7, 8, 9, 10 In a crossover study, topical progesterone 40 mg twice daily showed no difference compared with oral progesterone 200 mg in the 24-hour area under the curve (AUC) for whole blood progesterone3 while another kinetic study using a daily progesterone 60 mg cream achieved serum progesterone levels similar to luteal levels (more than 3 ng/mL).11 A clinical trial evaluating the effect of progesterone on bone density found increases in serum progesterone for up to 6 months with no further accumulation.
-At 3 years, the mean serum progesterone level was 3.54 nmol/L.12
+Wide variations in measured progesterone levels are also a feature of these studies.(Carey 2000, Elshafie 2007, Gambrell 2003, Lewis 2002, O'Leary 2000, Wren 2003) In a crossover study, topical progesterone 40 mg twice daily showed no difference compared with oral progesterone 200 mg in 24-hour AUC for whole blood progesterone,(Hermann 2005) while another kinetic study using a daily progesterone 60 mg cream achieved serum progesterone levels similar to luteal levels (greater than 3 ng/mL).(Burry 1999) In a clinical trial evaluating the effect of progesterone on bone density, increased serum progesterone for up to 6 months was observed, with no further accumulation; at 3 years, mean serum progesterone level was 3.54 nmol/L.(Benster 2009a)

 Genital lichen sclerosus